 Configure The LoadMaster For Remote Desktop Session Host Service

 Configure the LoadMaster settings by following the steps below in the LoadMaster Web UI:

-13. When all of the RDS server have been added, you can check the status of the Virtual Service by selecting Statistics in the main menu, and then click on Real Servers.
+13) When all of the RDS servers have been added, you can check the status of the Virtual Service by selecting Statistics in the main menu, and then clicking on Real Servers.
 The status will be displayed.
 Confirm that the Status is Up.

-17. Select Session Broker as the Persistence Mode.
+17) Select Session Broker as the Persistence Mode.
 (The LoadMaster is able to redirect a user to an existing session based on the persistence token.
-This is perfect in our scenario, because we deployed RD session host farm without an RD Connection Broker.
+This is perfect in our scenario because we deployed the RD session host farm without an RD Connection Broker.

-18. Set the Scheduling Method to Weighted Least Connection.
-This to ensure that user sessions are equally spread over the RD Session Host servers.
+18) Set the Scheduling Method to Weighted Least Connection.
+This is to ensure that user sessions are equally spread over the RD Session Host servers.